gcnew/tempo/Colorize-en.md

 ### Exercise #6

 All parts of the puzzle are already present, they just need to be assembled.
 One of the senior forum members has implemented the function for removing styles - `bleach`, but not `colorize`.
 The predominant understanding is that Hacky should walk the last mile alone.
-A hint is given that `colorize` is very alike `bleach` with just a few minor (but logically significant) differences. `colorize` accepts a single `String` argument and replaces all occurences of "keywords" in it with their values.
+A hint is given that `colorize` is very similar to `bleach` but with just a few minor (but logically significant) differences. `colorize` accepts a single `String` argument and replaces all occurences of "keywords" in it with their values.
 The keywords are surrounded by angle brackets `<>` and are the constants in the table from above.
-For example `"<red>hello"` gets transformed into `"\x1B[30mhello"`.
+For exmaple `"<red>hello"` gets transformed into `"\x1B[30mhello"`.
 If the keyword is not one of the known ones it should be left intact.
 Notice that all keywords are of fixed length and are surrounded by predefined markers.
 Colorize does not need any extra auxiliary functions - everything needed is already defined.

 ```hs
 colorize "<red>hello<clr>"